-First, it’s important to understand your options.
-If you only notice dryness at night, in certain rooms or only for one or two months of the year, then a room humidifier might be the answer for you.
-These devices disperse either a warm or cool vapor through either an evaporative or ultrasonic process.
-The former generally have a lower upfront cost, but require regular replacement of their filter.
-Numerous options of either type, in a wide range of capacities, are available from online retailers and other sources.
+If you only notice dryness at night, in certain rooms or for one or two months out of the year, installing a room humidifier might improve the comfort of your home.
+These units disperse warm or cool vapor through either an evaporative or ultrasonic process.
+Evaporative humidifiers are typically more affordable but require regular filter replacements.

-However, if your home is dry for several months out of the year and is making an impact on your health and your home, consider a whole-house humidifier.
-These humidifiers utilize the air heated by your furnace to disperse humidity to your entire home.
+If your home feels dry during several months out of the year and the lack of moisture impacts your health and comfort, you should consider a whole-house humidifier.
+These systems utilize the air heated by your furnace to disperse humidity through your entire home.

-There are two basic types: evaporative and steam humidifiers.
+There are two types of furnace humidifiers: evaporative and steam.

-With an evaporative humidifier, warm air passes through the humidifier’s evaporator pad, a ceramic-coated pad saturated with water.
-The hot air absorbs that moisture and moves it throughout your home.
-Evaporative humidifiers are powered by your furnace’s fan and so must be installed in your ductwork.
-These are known as bypass units, meaning they are installed on the cold-air return.
-Air is supplied to the humidifier from the furnace’s outgoing warm-air supply.
-During warmer months when your air conditioner is running, a damper in the bypass vent pipe can close off airflow through the humidifier.
+Evaporative whole-house humidifiers pass warm air through an evaporator pad, which is a ceramic-coated pad saturated with water.
+The hot air absorbs the moisture and moves it through your home.
+Evaporative humidifiers receive power from your furnace’s fan and are installed in your ductwork.
+These bypass units are installed on the cold-air return, and warm air from the furnace supplies the humidifier.
+During summer, when your air conditioner is running, a damper in the bypass vent pipe closes off airflow through the furnace humidifier.

-A steam humidifier operates by heating water in a canister and converting the water to steam that is forced through your ductwork.
-Although these units also are installed in your ducts, many do not need to be connected to your furnace to run.
-These fan-powered models are installed directly on the warm-air plenum (although they can be installed on the cold-air plenum if connected to a hot-water heat source).
+A steam whole-house humidifier heats water in a canister and converts the water to steam, which the unit forces through your ductwork.
+Although these systems are installed in your ducts, many do not need to connect to your furnace.
+These fan-powered models install directly on the warm-air plenum.
+They can also install on the cold-air plenum if connected to a source of hot water.
 The built-in fan pushes the moisture into the outgoing flow of warm air and distributes moisture through the furnace humidifier.

-It is important to select a humidifier that is able to provide enough moisture for your entire home, so know your home’s square footage before purchasing.
-Approximately 12 gallons per day can humidify an area of up to 3,000 square feet.
-For a more specific estimate, humidification calculators are available.
+When choosing a humidifier, select a model that can provide enough moisture for your entire home.
+Approximately 12 gallons of water per day can humidify an area of up to 3,000 square feet.
+Humidification calculators can provide a more specific estimate.

-Many furnace manufacturers will offer humidifiers that are compatible with your specific unit.
-Although in most cases installation of a universal humidifier will not void your furnace’s warranty, it is important to read all warranty information first or consult with your installation technician.
+Many manufacturers offer humidifiers that are compatible with your specific furnace.
+Installation of a universal humidifier typically does not void a furnace’s warranty.
+However, you should review all warranty information or consult with an installation technician before installing a humidifier.

-Some humidifiers are reversible, meaning they can be installed on either your warm air plenum or cold air duct.
-Many will need to be connected to a drain.
-Carefully read any supplied instructions before installing your whole-house humidifier yourself.
-It also is important to note that some whole-house humidifiers require installation by a licensed HVAC technician in order to keep the warranty.
+Some humidifiers are reversible, meaning they can be installed on the warm-air plenum or the cold-air duct.
+Many humidifiers must be connected to a drain.
+Carefully read any supplied instructions before installing a whole-house humidifier yourself.
+Some warranties require the whole-house humidifier to be installed by a licensed HVAC technician.

-Humidifiers require routine maintenance to avoid becoming breeding grounds for biological contaminants.
-For evaporative units, HVAC technicians advise replacing the humidifier pad each year, as prolonged use may reduce the pad’s ability to continue absorbing water.
-For steam humidifiers, it is advisable to flush sediment from the tank on an annual basis.
-To best determine how often maintenance is required, consult your unit’s owner’s manual to determine the ideal maintenance schedule for your system.
+Humidifiers require routine maintenance to avoid becoming a breeding ground for biological contaminants.
+For evaporative units, HVAC technicians advise replacing the humidifier pad annually, as prolonged use may reduce the pad’s ability to absorb water.
+If you have a steam humidifier, you should flush sediment from the tank annually.
+Consult your owner’s manual to determine the ideal maintenance schedule for your system.